bytewax/bytewax/docs/examples/cart-join.md

 recovery_config = SqliteRecoveryConfig(recovery_dir.name + "/state-recovery.sqlite3")
 ```

-Now if we run the dataflow, every epoch the internal state will be
+Now if we run the dataflow, the internal state will be persisted at
-persisted so we can recover from mid-way.
-Since we didn't run with any
+the end of each epoch so we can recover from mid-way.
+Since we didn't
-of the recovery systems activated last time, let's run the dataflow
+run with any of the recovery systems activated last time, let's run
-again with them enabled.
+the dataflow again with them enabled.

 ```python doctest:IGNORE_EXCEPTION_DETAIL doctest:ELLIPSIS
 run_main(flow, input_builder, output_builder, recovery_config=recovery_config)